Maternal Grandparents: Role, Bond & Influence on Child’s Growth

 Role and Importance of a Maternal Grandparent in a Child’s Life

-Indisputably, the hard work put by a grandparent is immeasurable.
+Indisputably, the hard work put in by a grandparent is immeasurable.
 Grandparents always want to be involved in their grandchildren’s lives, regardless of their spot on the family tree.
-Grandparents fetch experiences to a child’s life different from what the parents give them, and for all those, let’s just rejoice all the wonderful grandparents out there.
+A strong relationship with one’s maternal grandmother & grandfather can provide a unique and foundational layer of family support.
+Grandparents bring experiences to a child’s life that are different from what the parents give them, and for all those, let’s just rejoice in all the wonderful grandparents out there.